 Anything except for your primary residence can be used to enforce or fulfill payment of past-due taxes, interest, and penalties.

-Here is how you can get the Employment Development Department to release any liens it has against your property.
+Here is how you can get the California Employment Development Department to release any liens it has against your property.